 Cruise around Amsterdams canals

 Amsterdam is famous for its maze of canals that run through the centre of the city.
 It’s one of my favourite parts of Amsterdam, mainly because we have absolutely nothing like this where I’m from.
-There are plenty of canal tours that you can choose from – if you don’t fancy mingling with the partygoers, stags and hens, then opt for a sightseeing cruise.
+There are plenty of canal tours in Amsterdam that you can choose from.
+If you don’t fancy mingling with partygoers, stags and hens, then opt for a sightseeing cruise – you can even find options for canal tours with cheese and wine.
 Alternatively, you can even hire your own electric boat if you’re travelling with a group and want to go it alone!

 Rijksmuseum